IvanG16/Desafios/README.md

 ## Workflow

-In this repository I will be creating different and adding them to Main and if I wish to add a challenge to main I must create a branch with the name that best represents that challenge and continue on that branch, if I also choose to add to that branch I must create a "Feature" branch in which i will add the changes I want annd then make a PR to do a code-review and if everything is clear then the two will merge and same for the branches of the challenges to Main.
+In this repository I will be creating different challenges and adding them to Main and if I wish to add a challenge to main I must create a branch with the name that best represents that challenge and continue on that branch, if I also choose to add to that branch I must create a "Feature" branch in which I will add the changes I want and then make a PR to do a code-review and if everything is clear then the two will merge and same for the branches of the challenges to Main.

 Main o-------o-----------\----------------------o